HacksterT/cloud-resume-azure/README.md

 ## Project Overview
 This project implements a cloud-hosted resume website using Azure Static Web Apps.
 The design focuses on simplicity, maintainability, and professional presentation.

+## Project Overview and Architecture

+### Local Development Environment (Your Computer)
+We have your resume website code in the `Azure_Resume-new` folder.
+Inside this, we have a `frontend` folder with your HTML/JavaScript for the website, and a `backend` folder with our Function App code.
+The backend code includes the visitor counter logic that will talk to our database.
+When we make changes locally, we use Git to send these changes to GitHub.

+### GitHub (Code Repository)
+GitHub acts as the central hub where all your code lives.
+It has two main jobs here: storing your code and deploying it.
+Through GitHub Actions (the workflow files in `.github/workflows`), it automatically takes your code and deploys it to Azure whenever you push changes.
+Think of GitHub as both a storage place and a delivery service - it stores your code and makes sure it gets to Azure properly.

+### Azure Portal (Cloud Services)
+In Azure, we've set up two main services: a Cosmos DB (your database) to store the visitor count, and a Function App (your API) to manage the counter.
+The Function App runs the code from your backend folder to talk to the database.
+We've also set up "secrets" (connection strings and keys) in the Function App so it can securely connect to the database.
+When GitHub Actions deploys your code, it goes to this Function App.

+The flow is: Local Changes → GitHub → Azure Portal.
+You make changes on your computer, push to GitHub, and GitHub automatically deploys them to Azure.

 ## Live Website
 - Production URL: [www.troymd.com](https://www.troymd.com)
 - Azure URL: [jolly-flower-02175240f.5.azurestaticapps.net](https://jolly-flower-02175240f.5.azurestaticapps.net)